Óliver Pérez: Cleveland Indians

 On June 2, 2018, Pérez signed a major-league deal with the Cleveland Indians.
 He contributed to a notable oddity on June 29, when he recorded a relief appearance with a walk and no pitches.
 This is because under recent MLB rules changes, it was no longer necessary to actually pitch four balls in order to grant an intentional walk.
 After Perez had been brought into the game by manager Terry Francona to pitch to left-handed batter Dustin Fowler, Oakland Athletics' manager Bob Melvin sent right-handed batter Mark Canha to pinch hit.
 Francona then ordered an intentional base on balls, and Canha was awarded first base with no pitches being thrown.
-Melvin then had Chad Pinder (right) pinch-hit for Matt Joyce (left), so Francona countered by replacing Pérez with right-handed reliever Zach McAllister, thus making Pérez the first MLB pitcher to officially pitch in a game without actually throwing any pitches.
+Melvin then had Chad Pinder (right) pinch-hit for Matt Joyce (left), so Francona countered by replacing Pérez with right-handed reliever Zach McAllister, thus making Pérez the first MLB pitcher to officially pitch in a game without actually throwing a ball.
+Pérez finished the 2018 season with a 1.39 ERA and a .155 batting average against in 51 games of relief; however, in only 15 appearances did he pitch at least one inning.

 The Indians re-signed Pérez to a one-year contract on January 25, 2019.
 The deal includes a vesting option for the 2020 season.
 For the 2019 season, Pérez finished with a 3.98 ERA in 67 games.

 On July 26, 2020, Pérez appeared in the 18th Major League season of his career, becoming the longest-tenured Mexican player in league history.
 With the 2020 Cleveland Indians, Pérez appeared in 21 games, compiling a 1–1 record with 2.00 ERA and 14 strikeouts in 18.0 innings pitched.
 He became a free agent following the 2020 season.

-On February 18, 2021, Pérez re-signed with the Indians on a minor league contract worth a $1.25 million base salary if he makes the majors, with $1.5 million in incentives.
+On February 18, 2021, Pérez re-signed with the Indians on a minor league contract worth a $1.25 million base salary if he made the majors, with $1.5 million in incentives.
 The Indians selected Pérez's contract on March 27, 2021.
 Pérez pitched 3.2 scoreless innings before being designated for assignment on April 28, 2021.
 On May 2, Pérez cleared waivers and elected free agency.